adamnoto/Remexify/README.md

 - v.1.1.0
   - User can configure `censor_strings`, which would delete trace if its string contains one of the censored string.
   - Adding the level options, which would allow retriever to retrieve `all`/`today` log of certain level.
+  - Increased accuracy: Error that occurred more than one time that involve unprintable object that have memory address, will have its memory address stripped only to display the class information.